jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     .RexxUnicode~codepointUTF8Encoding(codepoint, buffer=.nil)

-Returns the UTF-8 encoding of this codepoint.
+Returns the UTF-8 encoding for the given codepoint.

 If a buffer is passed as an argument, the resulting string is appended to the buffer, and the buffer is returned.